Blogs

 wave

-The Indian government emphasized that the operation was a measured response, targeting only terrorist infrastructure and avoiding civilian areas and Pakistani military facilities.
-This carefully calibrated approach aimed to deter further attacks without escalating the conflict.
-Post-operation, India briefed several leading global powers, including the US, Russia, UK, UAE, and Saudi Arabia, about the operation.
+The Indian government was very clear: They only targeted terrorist infrastructure, avoiding civilian areas and Pakistani military installations.
+They even briefed several world leaders – the US, Russia, UK, UAE, and Saudi Arabia – about the operation.

 FAQ